-- 1. Plug the sensors into the logger if you haven't already done so.
-For details on inserting sensors, see the Logger and smart sensor setup instructions section in Chapter 2 on page 5. - 2.
-If you have a laptop or Palm handheld on site, check current readings to ensure the sensors are all working.
-Note that you cannot check current readings if the logger is waiting for a Button Start or a Delayed Start. - 3.
-Check that the batteries are securely seated in their holder with the battery strap in place. - 4.
-Use cable ties to secure the wind sensor cables to the cross arm, bracket, and mast.
+7. Use cable ties to secure the wind sensor cables to the cross arm, bracket, and mast.
 The sensor cables should run below the cross arm and brackets to minimize the chance of birds pecking and damaging the cables.
 Cable ties should be spaced no more than .3 m (1 foot) apart.

-Figure 39: Securing the wind sensor cable
+Figure 34: Securing the wind sensor cable

-5. Tie the sensor cable below the light sensor bracket.
+8. Tie the sensor cable below the light sensor bracket.

-Figure 40: Securing the light sensor cable
+Figure 35: Securing the light sensor cable

-6. Use cable ties to secure cables to the mast (see Figures 41 and 42).
+9. Use cable ties to secure cables to the mast (see Figures 36 and 37).
 Also secure any cables running to remote sensors to the mast or to one of the tripod legs.

-Figure 41: Securing the sensor cables on upper mast
+Figure 36: Securing the sensor cables on upper mast

-7. Gather the excess cable and attach the cable ties to the upper mast behind the logger.
-Leave about a 5 cm (2 inch) drip loop of cable below the logger.
+10. Gather the excess cable and attach the cable ties to the upper mast behind the logger enclosure (see Figure 37).
+Leave about a 2 inch (5 cm) drip loop of cable below the logger.